 Monitoring

-The most recent NCCN guidelines do not include recommendations regarding detection of CTCs in the management of patients with breast cancer.
+The most recent NCCN guidelines do not include recommendations regarding the detection of CTCs in the management of patients with breast cancer.
 ASCO recommends that clinicians not use CTC testing to guide decisions about adjuvant systemic therapy.

 Pharmacogenetics